 Paul Coulson of KDBS in Newcastle regularly does bricklaying work, and has racked up more than 350 pieces of positive feedback on MyBuilder, said:

-There are some membership bodies which offer practical benefits to homeowners who hire their tradesmen, such as offering an insurance-backed guarantee, so some people like the peace of mind that brings.
-Others are good for tradesman when it comes to things like advertising their business or finding leads, so are less important for homeowners.
-If I was a homeowner looking for a tradesmen, it’s the experience I’d look for over any particular memberships.
+There are some membership bodies which offer practical benefits to homeowners who hire their tradespeople, such as offering an insurance-backed guarantee, so some people like the peace of mind that brings.
+Others are good for tradespeople when it comes to things like advertising their business or finding leads, so are less important for homeowners.
+If I was a homeowner looking for a tradesperson, it’s the experience I’d look for over any particular memberships.

 I always say go and see people’s previous work.
 We specialise in repointing, and we say never pick someone from gut instinct, go and see three of their jobs, maybe speak to the clients.
 I think photos are risky because I could take photos of anything and pretend they're mine.
 So I think if you go round to a job or get references, that always helps.

 Make sure you are comfortable with the bricklayer

 As well as knowing if they are experienced with your kind of job, you should simply assess how comfortable you feel with the potential tradespeople.
 You can do that from your first contact with them; are they polite on the phone, do they arrive for meetings at the scheduled time, do they ask lots of questions about the project?

 Depending on the scale of the job, bricklaying can take some time.
 Being able to maintain good communication throughout the project is essential.
 You don’t have to become best friends with them, but you should be able to have a professional relationship - you must feel comfortable speaking openly about any concerns that may arise, and dealing with any issues.
 Paul said: